 For people with significant vision loss, completing daily tasks including reading, writing, cooking, and housework, watching television, driving, or even recognizing people can become a struggle.

 Once one is diagnosed with low vision, it can come as a shock.
 Because low vision often results in one’s inability to work, function independently, drive and resume normal life, many patients feel isolated and depressed.
 Fortunately, there are numerous resources, aids and devices available to help maximize any remaining vision.

-If you or someone you know is struggling with low vision, contact Browz Eyeware in Calgary today.
+If you or someone you know is struggling with low vision, contact Browz Eyeware in Bridgeland today.
 We can help.

 Visual rehabilitation and visual aids

 Vision loss ranges from mild visual impairment to legal blindness.
 Certain optometrists can evaluate your condition and offer an individualized rehabilitation plan to help you maximize remaining functional vision and increase independence in daily living.

 Low-vision aids are designed to improve visual performance in those with low vision thus enriching daily experiences.
 Low vision aids are typically characterized into three main categories: non-optical, optical, and electronic.